SolidLabResearch/WhatsInAPod/content/comparison.md

 Offering alternative APIs might involve more computations, again depending on the underlying storage system.

+{:.comment data-author="Ruben D"}
+This next paragraph might be a bit too heavy for the end of the paper?
+As we do not use these concepts before, nor after, and they are not described in a way that makes them easy to process?

 The generation of API resources in the graph-centric interpretation involves a more complex process.
 First,